teisdbr/winlibrs-docs-test/faq.md

 * Scorecard - This is where the Scorecard will get generated and stored.
 The scorecard is a running total of the accepted and rejected Incidents for and Agency.
 * UCR Reports - Soon to be deprecated.
 LIBRS will automatically generate UCR submissions for Agencies based on their LIBRS data.
 This can be used by Agencies that are working towards Certification to submit their data to the State and FBI via UCR.

+LIBRS looks in the Data folder for new files to process.
+Every 5 minutes LIBRS kicks off a new check, and will process whatever is in the Data folders.
+Once LIBRS is done processing each file in there, it will move them to one of three folders:
+1. If the file was successfully processed, and the records added to our database, it is then moved to the "Processed" folder.
+  * Note: This doesn't mean your file had no errors.
+Just that there were significant formatting or data errors that caused LIBRS to be unable to continue processing the file's data.
+2. If the file that is next in line to be processed according to the database (EG: June 2019 has been submitted, LIBRS is expecting to find July 2019 next) is not present, the files will be moved to the "Out of Sequence" folder.
+3. If there are major formatting or data issues with the file that caused LIBRS to be unable to process it without having a full-blown existential crisis, then the file will be moved to the "Failed" folder.

+It should also be noted that you can upload as many files as you like at once, so long as the expected Sequence is maintained.
+* For example, if the last month processed by LIBRS was January 2020, you can upload February through July all at once (though we would certainly hope you're submitting more frequently than that...).
+However, if you're missing your file for March LIBRS will process February and move it to the Processed folder, and the remaining files will be placed in Out of Sequence.
+* You're welcome to retrieve the files from Out of Sequence and reprocess them, but just know that until LIBRS sees that March file those other files are going to continue being Out of Sequence.

 ### How to Resubmit Data or Update Existing Incidents